williamIIImarpa/liteclerk-web3-doc/README.md

-# Creating a Token on Polkadot
+# Creating a Token on XODE

 This guide explains how to create a token on the Polkadot network.
 Polkadot's architecture allows tokens to be created either as part of a custom parachain or as a smart contract on an EVM-compatible parachain like Moonbeam or Astar Network.